Dr. Samira Saramo

 Transdisciplinary Historian

 My research focuses on place, emotion, migrant settlerhood, community-building, and the everyday in both historical and current contexts.
 Most often, my work centers on the histories of Finnish migrants in Canada, the United States, and Soviet Karelia.
-I engage methodologically with the challenges and opportunities of life writing, historical research practices, mapping, and multi-sensory story telling.

 I have taught at the University of Turku, Lakehead University, Confederation College, and as a Teaching Assistant at York University.